thboutet292/Analysis_Tenebrion/README.md

 ### Step 6 — Bin quality control: CheckM2

-**Objective:** Assess the completeness and contamination of every MAG recovered by the three binners (Step 5), producing one comparable quality report per tool, so the best-performing binner(s) and individual bins can be selected before taxonomic/functional annotation.
+**Objective:** Assess the completeness and contamination of every MAG recovered by the three binners (Step 5), producing one comparable quality report per tool, used in Step 7 to decide which MAGs are worth a taxonomic assignment.

 **Image installation — `pull_checkm2.slurm`.** Pulls the CheckM2 1.0.2 Apptainer image from Biocontainers, then downloads CheckM2's Machine Learning database (`checkm2 database --download`, ~3 GB Diamond `.dmnd` file) directly into a local `databases/CheckM2_database/` folder.